Quick GuideFemale Sexual Dysfunction: Treatment for Women's Sexual Disorders

 Female reproductive system definition

-The female reproductive system is made up of internal organs external structures.
+The female reproductive system is made up of internal organs and external structures.
 Its function is to enable reproduction of the species.
 Sexual maturation is the process that this system undergoes in order to carry out its role in the process of pregnancy and birth.

 Internal reproductive organs